moshjahan/itsm/index.md

 ## IT Service Management

-### Markdown
+### ServiceNow

-This repo is mainly ServiceNow snippets and code examples.
+This repo is for my IT Service Management related code, mostly ServiceNow snippets and code examples.